 Problem: Identifying a security that is safe to hold over a long period of time; one that can’t go out of business or suffer catastrophic failure.
 One where you don’t have to worry that the CEO is sleeping with his secretary.
 We will recommend a safe security later in the presentation.

 The market moves on news!
 For example, in 2008, the USA market lost 7% in one day when it appeared that the US might default on its government bonds.
 The entire market suffered large losses when it appeared that Greece would have to declare bankruptcy, etc. The market fell 600 points when England announced they were leaving the EU.
+All of these loses were more than recovered.
+Anyone selling on the bad news lost money.

 History is On Your Side shows that no matter how severe the loss, the market always recovers and moves up.
 Every investor in the world believes this to be true, otherwise NO ONE WOULD INVEST!
 No one would buy a stock if they didn’t think it would appreciate in value.